Seahawks’ Tre Brown, Gavin Heslop earning longer looks at cornerback

 He initially responded “yeah.”
 But when asked a follow-up if he was saying the starters will indeed play, he said only, “We’ll show you what’s going on when we get there.
 We’re not going to announce anything.’’

-Seattle held out 31 players last week against the Raiders, the third-highest total in the NFL.
+The Seahawks held out 31 players last week against the Raiders, the third highest total in the NFL.

-The assumption is at least some of those players will play against Denver and Carroll has always given the starters a few series in the second preseason game and then usually into the third quarter in the third game.
+The assumption is at least some of those players will play against Denver and Carroll has always given the starters a few series in the second preseason game and usually into the third quarter in the third game.

 But teams learned last season they could get ready for the regular season without playing preseason games.
-And the Seahawks also have a new offense they won’t want to show until the regular season.
+The Seahawks have a new offense they won’t want to show until the regular season.
 There are also just three preseason games but two weeks in between the last one and the regular season.

 So will Carroll play it differently this year?
 As he said Friday, we’ll have to wait and see.
-Though for what is the first game Seattle will play with a full stadium at Lumen Field, Carroll may want to give some key players a cameo.
+Though for what is the first game the Seahawks will play with a full stadium at Lumen Field, Carroll may want to give some key players a cameo.

-Denver, however, is expected to play its starters for at least a couple series, in part to get a fair evaluation of quarterback Teddy Bridgewater, who will get the start and is in competition with Drew Lock for the starting job.
+Denver is expected to play its starters for at least a couple series, in part to get a fair evaluation of quarterback Teddy Bridgewater, who will get the start and is in competition with Drew Lock for the starting job.

 Injury updates and other notes